ivanvaladares/navimi/README.md

 ### Your Route Script constructor

 The fisrt param of your constructor will receive a collection of functions provided by Navimi and the following param is an object composed by all your own services.
-You can descostruct this param using the names defined on `options.services`.
+You can descostruct this param using the names defined on `options.services`. \

+List of function provided by Navimi to your Route Constructor.

 | Name                | Signature                                                                          |
 |---------------------|------------------------------------------------------------------------------------|